A Musical Road Trip

 What do Johnny Cash, Louis Jordan, Sister Rosetta Tharpe, Conway Twitty, Howlin’ Wolf, Charlie Rich, and Al Green have in common?
 In addition to becoming musical legends in various genres, each of these trailblazers was born or lived in eastern Arkansas.
 The region’s roster of “musical alumni” is impressive: William Warfield, Levon Helm, Albert King, John Weston, Charlie Rich, Robert McFerrin, Sr., Sonny Boy Williamson, and Sonny Burgess, to mention only a few.
 Music plays an important part in the history and culture of eastern Arkansas.

-Visit the Arkansas Entertainers Hall of Fame Located in Pine Bluff, the Arkansas Entertainers Hall of Fame celebrates Arkansans who made an impact on the field of entertainment, including Sister Rosetta Tharpe, who will be inducted posthumously into the Rock and Roll Hall of Fame later this year.
+Visit the Arkansas Entertainers Hall of Fame Located in Pine Bluff, the Arkansas Entertainers Hall of Fame celebrates Arkansans who made an impact on the field of entertainment, including Sister Rosetta Tharpe, who was inducted posthumously into the Rock and Roll Hall of Fame in 2019.
 Visitors are greeted by an animatronic Johnny Cash when entering the facility.
 Exhibits include artifacts, costumes, and personal memorabilia of the museum’s inductees, including Cash, literary powerhouse John Grisham, actors Billy Bob Thornton and Mary Steenburgen, and composer William Grant Still.
 The Arkansas Entertainers Hall of Fame is located inside the Pine Bluff Convention Center at 1 Convention Center Plaza.

 Sit in for a live broadcast of “King Biscuit Time” The Peabody-award winning “King Biscuit Time” is the longest-running daily blues radio show in the United States.
 First broadcast in November 1941 on KFFA-Radio in Helena, the show featured future blues legends Sonny Boy Williamson and Robert Lockwood, Jr. In the seven decades since, former listeners and renowned artists B.B.
 King and Levon Helm have touted the broadcast as an early musical influence.
 “Sunshine” Sonny Payne had served as the program’s host since 1951, until his death in April 2018.
 Payne, a former bass player for the likes of Tex Ritter, Harry James and Ted Williams, had become a blues legend himself, earning membership in the Blues Hall of Fame and the Arkansas Tourism Hall of Fame.
 “King Biscuit Time” weekdays from 12:15-12:45 p.m. at the Delta Cultural Center Visitors Center, located at 141 Cherry Street in historic downtown Helena.